eth-brownie/brownie/docs/api-network.rst

         >>> from brownie import network
         >>> network.connect('development')

-.. py:method:: main.disconnect()
+.. py:method:: main.disconnect(kill_rpc=True)

     Disconnects from the network.

-The ``Web3`` provider is cleared and the local RPC client is terminated if it is running and a child process.
+    The ``Web3`` provider is cleared, the active network is set to ``None`` and the local RPC client is terminated if it was launched as a child process.

     .. code-block:: python